-- 1. She is the mother of Jesus Christ and the Church is His Body, so she is the mother of the "Body of Christ", the Church. - 2.
+- 1. She is the mother of Jesus Christ, and the Church is His Body, so she is the mother of the "Body of Christ", the Church. - 2.
 At the foot of the cross, Jesus gave His mother to John one of the disciples to be his mother and therefore the mother of all the disciples and the mother of all disciples (that means us). - 3.
-Mary was with the disciples at Pentecost and was there when the Church was "born" through the coming of the Holy Spirit.
+Mary was with the Apostles when they gathered to pray after the Ascension (Acts 1:14) and was there when the Church was "born" through the coming of the Holy Spirit.